RECORD & HONORS

 2008 ITA Region III Assistant Coach of the Year

-The Vols have finished in the top 25 nationally the last six seasons, including the top 10 from 2008 through 2011.
+The Vols have finished in the top 25 nationally six times since 2006, including the top 10 from 2008 through 2011.
 The team captured back-to-back SEC regular-season titles for the first time in program history in 2010 and 2011 and reached the finals of the NCAA Championships in 2010.
 In 2011, the team assumed the No. 1 national ranking for the first time since 1990.

-In 2014, the Vols advanced to the round of 16 by advancing through a road regional for the first time in program history.
-The year was ultimately highlighted by Tennessee's first NCAA doubles championship in 34 years.
+The 2014 season was ultimately highlighted by Tennessee's first NCAA doubles championship in 34 years.
 Mikelis Libietis and Hunter Reese outlasted Ohio State's Peter Kobelt and Kevin Metka 7-6, 6-7, 7-6 in the title match.
+Woodruff coached Libietis and Reese to three national titles in two seasons (2013 ITA All-American, 2014 NCAA Championships, 2014 ITA All-American).
+They also won the 2014 Knoxville Challenger, becoming the first college team ever to do so.

 Three players have earned the No. 1 singles ranking during that time: John-Patrick Smith (2010), Rhyne Williams (2011) and Mikelis Libietis (2013).
 Three doubles pairings have held the top ranking and two teams have been named the ITA Doubles Team of the Year: Smith and Davey Sandgren in 2009 and then Smith and Boris Conkic in 2011.
 Tennessee had an individual NCAA finalist in either singles or doubles every season from 2008 through 2011.